puppetsw/CivilSurveySuite/README.md

 ### Linework Connector
 * Linework tool to replace SmartDraft -- in progress

-### Insert Pictures From Folder
-* Insert picture(s) tool
-* Show window that has a table view of photos.
-Allowing you to deselect and select photos.

 ### Point Reports
 > Generates detailed point reports with user controlled columns.
 Includes Lat/Lon and alignment station/offset fields.